 What can you do to prevent oral cancer?

-Scientists believe that oral cancer begins when DNA damages cells within the mouth, but some conditions, including your health habits, can make you more likely to develop it.
-To reduce the risk of oral cancer, people should:
+Scientists believe that oral cancer begins when DNA is damaged in cells in the mouth, but certain conditions, including your health habits, can make you more susceptible to it.
+To reduce the risk of developing oral cancer, people should:

-- to avoid smoking or use any form of tobacco product
+- to avoid Tobacco Consumption or use any form of tobacco product

 - Avoid drinking alcohol